johann8/bacularis-alpine/README.md

 # create backup destination
 mkdir -p /var/backup/container/postgres

-# Add to the Docker container where the dostgres database runs
+# Add to the docker container where the dostgres database runs

 ...
   autopgbackup: